ARMMAN: AI-Enabled Support for High-Risk Pregnancy Care

 | Sarvam | Multilingual responses | Text-to-speech generation for multilingual audio responses | Commercial |

-Armman faced several challenges in the development of the chatbot and adoption in the field which they have mitigated thoughtfully to enable sustainable use at scale
+Armman faced several challenges in the development of the chatbot and adoption in the field which they have mitigated thoughtfully to enable sustainable use at scale.

 | Sector | Adaptability of the Solution |